Eliminate Pain. Build a Strong, Healthy Back.

 herniated disc recovery time

-The three theories describing how spontaneous regression happens
+The three ways spontaneous regression happens

 1. The herniated piece of nucleus pulposus dehydrates and shrinks.